dotClique/battlegoose/README.md

 ## GitLab-runners

-This project has 6 specific gitlab-runners on a VM at Nardo.
-These are named 'gitlab-runner-frat-no1' through 'gitlab-runner-frat-no6'.
-Runners 1 through 3 are running default image 'ruby:2.7' while, runners 4 through 6 runs the default image 'alpine:latest'.
+This project has 1 project specific gitlab-runner on a VM at Nardo.
+It is name 'gitlab-runner-frat-no1'.
+The default image is 'alpine:latest'.
 If this causes any issues, please notify the team so it can be fixed.

+The gitlab-runner config is stored at `/etc/gitlab-runner/config.toml`, where `concurrent = 1` is default, but currently set to `concurrent = 32`.

 The runners were registered using the following command:
 ```bash